-I just finished repainting my daughter’s bedroom.
-It was so strange to see how different the color I was applying looked in areas where the original, old color was still visible.
-The violet made this neutral, warm tone almost look yellow…in fact I kept checking the can to make sure I had opened up the right one.
-It didn’t stop looking gross-browny- yellow to me until I had all the walls completely and totally covered in new paint.
-(Yes, this is the same color in both pictures below)
+I had just finished repainting my daughter’s bedroom.
+It was so strange to see how different the color I was applying looked in areas where the old color was still visible.
+The violet made this new, neutral, warm tone almost look greenish-yellow…in fact I kept checking the formula on the can to make sure the guy at Hone Depot had mixed it right.
+The new color didn’t stop looking terrible until I had all the walls completely and totally covered in fresh paint and none of the old color was visible.

-I know people who have every right to be pissed off and miserable for the rest of their days they have experienced such sadness, disappointment and hurt ..and yet they are able to live in the moment and plan for the future without having the past discolor their new hopes and dreams.
-How do they do that?
+I know people who have every right to be pissed off and miserable for the rest of their days they have experienced such dreadful sadness, disappointment and hurt ..and yet they are able to live in the moment and plan for the future without having the past throw off their hopes and dreams.

 photocredit:IPOST | Christian Post